 This fully-updated, dog-friendly home is located just outside of Fredericksburg.
 The home has an expansive patio and a fenced yard so your dog will have room to run.
 For guests, this home can sleep up to 12 people and is close to Wine Road 290 and minutes away from Fredericksburg shops and restaurants.
 There is a full-kitchen, free WiFi and views for miles.

-This old-time cabin reflects the the old days of the Texas Hill Country but has updated amenities and lots of comfort.
+This old-time cabin reflects the old days of the Texas Hill Country but has updated amenities and lots of comfort.
 The property can host your favorite pet and includes a large pillow for them to be treated like royalty.
 For owners, the home has a porch for enjoying wine and coffee, a fire pit under the Texas night sky and lots of wildlife.

 This restored German farmhouse is located in the heart of downtown Fredericksburg and puts Fido's fun first.
-Hosts have provided everything including dog crates, dog bowls and fenced lard.
+Hosts have provided everything including dog crates, dog bowls and fenced yard.
 The home has plenty of windows and space for entertaining inside and out.
 The home can sleep up to eight guests and includes a full kitchen with wine fridge.